laboon/cs1632/deliverables/2/deliverable2.md

 Code coverage should be at an absolute minimum of 80%.

+Tests should be written in JUnit.
+You should test every public method _except_ main.
+For each method that you test, ensure that you get a variety of different equivalence classes!
+Think about different edge and base cases, what the happy path is, etc.

 ## Format
 You should turn in a title page with:
 * Your name